FH-Cloud-Computing/website/docs/index.md

 ---

-## Practice
+## Exercises

-Practice sections are provided on the [practice page](/practice).
-Each practice session is provided as a written tutorial and a video as well. **All content is present in the video and the text** so you only need to use the format you prefer.
+Exercise sections are provided on the [exercises page](/exercises/).
+Each exercise session is provided as a written tutorial and a video as well. **All content is present in the video and the text** so you only need to use the format you prefer.
 Source code is provided as a [Git repository](https://github.com/FH-Cloud-Computing).

-**You are expected to do each practice session at least once.**
+**You are expected to do each exercise session at least once.**

 ---